Hip-Monsters/robot_freedom_ai/README.md

 ### Wiring

 The sensors are connected directly to the RaspberryPi GPIO.
-The AI controls the robot's arms and legs using a Arudino connected via USB A. In the future we plan on adding the option for an Arudino to interface with the sensors.
+The AI controls the robot's arms and legs using a Arduino connected via USB A. In the future we plan on adding the option for an Arduino to interface with the sensors.

 ## GPIO